-Stainless Steel Product by the endless pursuit of high quality goods producer, Kobo Aizawa, from Niigata, Japan.
+Stainless Steel Mini Grater by Kobo Aizawa, from Niigata, Japan.

 Stainless Steel Mini Graters are easy to use in a pinch and the cute designs are sure to bring a smile to your face.
 Because of its size, you can use it to grate wasabi, ginger, garlic, and horseradish.
 You can even use it as a citrus zester.
-We recommend getting a bamboo scraper to help you to get the all goodness without any waste.
+We recommend getting our Fine Teeth Bamboo Scraper to help you to get the all goodness without any waste.

 Available in Tai (Red Snapper), Fugu (Pufferfish), Hirame (Japanese Halibut), Ika (Squid) styles.
 Available in one size only.

 Size: 4½”× 2½” | 11 cm × 6.5 cm

 Material: Stainless Steel

 Origin: Niigara, Japan